marybeshaw/skill-building-program/badges-in-development/javascript/_micro_using-vanillajs.md

 Choose one:

-1) Make a creative project that demonstrates the following:
+1) Make a creative project that demonstrates the following using only raw JavaScript:
+- [ ] Selecting DOM by ID
+- [ ] Selecting DOM by CSS selectors
+- [ ] Selecting DOM by attribute selectors
+- [ ] Select parent, child, siblings of element
+- [ ] Modifying DOM text content
+- [ ] Adding and removing elements
+- [ ] Adding & removing classes
+- [ ] Adding & removing attributes
+- [ ] Adding & removing data attributes
+- [ ] Getting input values
-- [ ] modifyin DOM content, using visual transition effects, hiding/showing DOM, adding & removing classes,
+- [ ] Using visual transition effects
+- [ ] Hiding/showing DOM
+- [ ] AJAX data GET & POST
+- [ ] Handling events

 2) Demonstrate how you've done all of #1 in your work or side-work